KUTuaNithid/artificial_intelligence/README.md

 ###

 ### **2.1.
 Compute the convergent state of neurons**
 Set the gain to a large number, so the model will be deterministic.
-Repeatdly update each neuron until reach the convergent state.
+Repeatedly update each neuron until reach the convergent state.
 **Constant Parameters**
 | weight(x) | Gain(a) |
 | :-------:|:----: |